FAFSA and the CSS Profile: What are they and how do they work?

 How the FAFSA counts income and assets

-Parental and student income are the primary factors in how the FAFSA calculates financial aid, though those two things are counted differently in determining a family’s expected contribution.
+Parental and student income are the primary factors in how the FAFSA calculates financial aid, though they are counted differently.
+Generally, parents and students are expected to contribute a certain percentage of their available income toward the cost of schooling.

 Advice spotlight